 An Exclusive to the Empire Report by New York State’s 4201 Schools Association

 As the classrooms of more than 700 school districts across New York State migrated to online learning this spring – 10 specialized schools from Erie to Suffolk County were also asked to adapt and teach their 1,500 children who are blind, deaf or have severe physical challenges.
-State law provides public funding of these schools under a special section of its Education Law – Section 4201 and are often collectively referred to as – the 4201 Schools.
+State law provides public funding of certain schools under a special section of its Education Law – Section 4201, 10 of which are members of the 4201 Schools Association.

 The issues these specialized, state-funded schools have confronted in recent months are similar to their mainstream colleagues – such as internet access and availability of laptops and tablets, to virtual classrooms and rusty parental recall of Algebra.